aws-samples/cfn101-workshop/content/basics/templates/intrinsic-functions/index.md

 ### Start Lab

-1. Go to the `code/workspace` directory.
+1. Go to the `code/workspace` directory in Cloud9 Editor.
 1. Open the `intrinsic-functions.yaml` file.
 1. Copy the code as you go through the topics below.